 “….in practice…most cots will often still allow the infant to turn sideways and thus for the head to become covered by bedding. ….Further studies are now indicated to resolve whether the recommendation should continue to be supported.”

-However, use of a Safe T Sleep babywrap helps avoid this concern.
+However, use of a Safe T Sleep Sleepwrap babywrap swaddle helps avoid this concern.

 Apart from counter-positioning recommendations, current interventions for PWS can include: Infants wearing moulded helmets or orthotic head bands at a significant cost to parents for up to 23 hours a day for several weeks or months, often resulting in irritability, pressure sores on the child’s head, disturbed, restless sleep and resultant sleep deprivation and emotional stress for parents and babies.
 (Just trying to keep a hat on a young child is known to be a challenge).
 In extreme cases, surgery (incidence of this in the United States is up to 4% 4,5)More recently, some health professionals have recommended use of a Safe T Sleep Sleepwrap (sometimes in conjunction with additional aids and techniques).